 The UNIX® versions of Apache are architecturally different from the Microsoft Windows based web servers in that they are not exclusively multithreaded.
 Apache version 1.3 under UNIX does not use threads under any circumstances and operates exclusively in accordance with the traditional multi-process server model.
 Apache version 2 (and later) is implemented using a hybrid model made up of threads and multiple processes.
 In this model, each UNIX process is effectively a multithreaded server in its own right.
 The Oracle web server can operate as either an exclusively multithreaded server or as a hybrid multithreaded and multi-process server.

 The Apache web server publishes a proprietary API in addition to supporting extensions implemented as CGI modules.
 Extra functionality can be added to Apache by means of user-defined modules (compiled C programs).
 In fact, a large part of Apache’s core functionality is implemented as a set of modules.
 You can add modules to Apache by one of two methods.
 First, the source to the module can be compiled directly into the Apache core.
 This option arguably offers the best performance but, unfortunately, involves reconfiguring and rebuilding the web server.
 As an alternative to building the module source directly into the Apache core, current versions of Apache (1.3 onwards) support extensions implemented as dynamically linked libraries.
 This facility allows you to take advantage of the high performance of Apache modules without the need to physically build the module into the core of Apache.
-The CSP module is distributed as a Windows Dynamic Link Library (DLL) and a UNIX® Dynamic Shared Object (DSO).
+The CSP module is distributed as a Windows Dynamic Link Library (DLL), and as a UNIX® Dynamic Shared Object (DSO).
 UNIX® Shared Objects are conceptually similar to a Windows Dynamic Link Library (DLL) and are linked at run time.
 The overhead involved in linking to a library at run time is very low on modern operating systems.